Buy your licence online

 Lost your licence?

-You can request a free replacement by calling the Fisheries licensing group on (03) 8392 6865.
+You can request a free replacement licence by emailing the Fisheries Licensing Unit at firstname.lastname@example.org

 Recreational fishing licence privacy statement

-DEPI is committed to protecting personal information provided by you in accordance with the requirements of the Information Privacy Act 2000 and the Fisheries Act 1995.
-The personal information you submit, including your email address, will only be used by DEPI for the purpose of issuing and managing recreational fishing licences and will not be disclosed to a third party, except where such disclosure is required or authorised by or under law or in instances where DEPI may engage the services of research consultants under strict privacy conditions to use your contact details to advise you and/or seek your opinion on matters concerning recreational fishing, such as fishery management plans, legislation (including regulations) and recreational programs.
-Should you wish to access your personal information relating to your recreational fishing licence, please contact DEPI's Recreational Fishing Licensing Unit on 9658 4303.
+The Department of Economic Development, Jobs, Transport and Resources (the department) is committed to protecting personal information provided by you in accordance with the requirements of the Information Privacy Act 2000 and the Fisheries Act 1995.
+The personal information you submit, including your email address, will only be used by the department for the purpose of issuing and managing recreational fishing licences and will not be disclosed to a third party, except where such disclosure is required or authorised by or under law or in instances where may engage the services of research consultants under strict privacy conditions to use your contact details to advise you and/or seek your opinion on matters concerning recreational fishing, such as fishery management plans, legislation (including regulations) and recreational programs.
+Should you wish to access your personal information relating to your recreational fishing licence, please email the Recreational Fishing Licensing Unit at email@example.com.